-Dr. Doria is an Investigator in the Section on Genetics and Epidemiology and the Director of the Genetics Core at Joslin Diabetes Center, as well as an Assistant Professor of Medicine at Harvard Medical School and a Professor in the Department of Epidemiology at the Harvard T.H.
+Dr. Doria is a Senior Investigator in the Section on Genetics and Epidemiology as well as Co-Director of the Molecular Phenotyping and Genotyping Core of the Joslin Diabetes Center.
+He is also a Professor of Medicine at Harvard Medical School and a Professor in the Department of Epidemiology at the Harvard T.H.
 Chan School of Public Health.
-Dr. Doria received his medical degree and doctorate in Endocrinology and Metabolism from the University of Padua in Italy, and completed a fellowship at Joslin Diabetes Center.
-Before his return to Joslin as an Investigator, he was a Senior Lecturer/Honorary Consultant in Endocrinology and Diabetes at Guy's Hospital and the University of London in Great Britain.
+Dr. Doria received his medical degree and his doctorate in endocrinology and metabolism from the University of Padua in Italy, after which he completed a research fellowship at the Joslin Diabetes Center.
+Prior to coming back to the Joslin as a faculty member, he was a Senior Lecturer/Honorary Consultant in Endocrinology and Diabetes at Guy's Hospital and the University of London in Great Britain.
 He currently serves as an Associate Editor of Diabetes - the journal of the American Diabetes Association.